moov-io/customers/docs/watchman.md

 ### OFAC Searches

 Customers performs searches against the OFAC list of entities which US businesses are blocked from doing business with.
 This list changes frequently with world politics and policies.
-Customer objects are required to be in `OFAC` or greater status in order for `Transfers` to be created.
+Customer objects are required to be in either `ReceiveOnly` or `Validated` status in order for `Transfers` to be created.